 Your employer may agree in writing to you in taking time off instead of being paid for a particular amount of overtime that has been worked by you.

 Any amount of overtime that has been worked by you in a particular pay period and that is to be taken as time off instead of the employee being paid for it must be the subject of a separate agreement.

 When working full time and your rostered day off falls on a public holiday, you are entitled to either:

 - be provided with an alternative day off within 28 days

 - receive an additional day’s annual leave

-It's important to ensure you are getting the entitlements that you deserve based on your cert 3 qualification.
-Please make sure you check your pay rates and if you have any concerns, talk to your employer about any pay issues.
+It's important to ensure you are getting the entitlements that you deserve based on your cert 3 education and care qualification.
+Please make sure you check your pay rates and if you have any concerns, talk to your employer about any payment issues.